kafkas/typesync/README.md

 Typesync is an open-source schema management tool that simplifies managing [Firestore](https://cloud.google.com/firestore) databases.
 Typesync allows you to maintain a single source of truth for your Firestore architecture in a special _schema_.
 With this schema in place, you can seamlessly auto-generate type definitions for multiple platforms like TypeScript, Swift, Python, and more using the CLI tool.

 Typesync keeps your database and application code consistent and up-to-date at all times.
-In addition to type definitions, it lets you generate other useful things like Security Rules, boilerplate code for Cloud Functions, and documentation for your data models.
+In addition to type definitions, it lets you generate other useful things like Security Rules, Mermaid graphs visualizing your database architecture and documentation for your data models.

 [**View the full documentation (docs) ▸**](https://docs.typesync.org)